The Mouse That Roared (film): Production

-Walter Shenson was doing publicity for Abandon Ship!
-(1956) in England in 1956 when given a copy of the novel by that film's star Tyrone Power.
-Shenson optioned the film rights in 1957 as his first independent production.
-He spent over a year trying to raise finance.
-He eventually obtained interest from Carl Foreman who had an arrangement to produce films for Columbia through his Highroad Films.
+Director Jack Arnold, working under the auspices of line producer Walter Shenson, was afforded virtually unlimited freedom in adapting the novel, constrained only by the budget (the film cost $450,000 according to Arnold); "I didn't have any studio pressures."
+Arnold explained that "the producers left me alone because (1) they didn't think it meant anything, (2) they were just writing it off for expenses anyway."

 Changes from book

 Liberties were taken in the film adaptation to display Peter Sellers' versatile comedy talents.
 The lead character of the book is the Duchess Gloriana XII, an attractive young royal in the manner of the young Queen Elizabeth II and Princess Grace.

 In the film version, however, Peter Sellers plays the role as a parody of an elderly Queen Victoria (who thinks the president of the United States is Calvin Coolidge), and his Mountjoy is a parody of Benjamin Disraeli.

 The sequences for Marseille and New York Harbor were filmed in Southampton; the presence of the RMS Queen Elizabeth ocean liner there was a lucky coincidence.
 In addition, in the novel, an encounter with the New York Police Department leads to bloodshed that complicates peace negotiations; this does not appear in the film.
+Director Jack Arnold recalled the serendipitous encounter: